 Anyhow we've now been invited to a TAF meeting.
-The thinking behind the meeting is that all of the professionals that are involved with Eden meet, discuss what actions should be taken, and assign actions to people.
+The thinking behind the meeting is that all of the professionals that are involved with him meet, discuss what actions should be taken, and assign actions to people.
 Sounds like an excellent opportunity for collaboration.

 To try and prepare us for the meeting, I pulled off the net a copy of a PDF from the government about the Early Years Foundation Stage which basically lays out whereabouts kids should be in their development against their age.